Generics

 Update impl contract

-Now that we have implemented the generic interface on our contract, we can inform
+Now that we have implemented the interface on our contract, we can inform

 main sylvia::contract